Tag Archives: Keratosis Follicularis oet reading

 Fracture Diagnosis & Classification

-Patient Stabilization: Because most fractures result from trauma, it is important to ensure stability of the animal prior to focusing on the fracture.
+Patient Stabilization: Because most fractures result from trauma, it is important to ensure stability of the patient prior to focusing on the fracture.
 Ideally, for any patient that presents after a traumatic event:

 1. Check and stabilize vitals (temperature, pulse quality and heart rate, respiration rate, blood pressure, pulse oximetry), if needed